-Today, you are going to learn all about relay systems, such as what they are, and when we use them.
+Today, you are going to learn all about relay systems, such as what they are, and when to use a relay.
 Hopefully by the end you will have a pretty good understanding of what a relay system is?

 Let’s start by talking about what a relay actually is.
 According to Merriam-Webster, a relay is, “an electromagnetic device for remote or automatic control that is actuated by variation in conditions of an electric circuit and that operates in turn other devices (such as switches) in the same or a different circuit.”